chanzuckerberg/sci-components/packages/data-viz/README.md

 ## Design System Documentation

 `@czi-sds/components` implements the Science Design System as documented in [Zeroheight](https://sds.czi.design/).
-As a result, it's very useful to get familiar with the available **theme variables**, such as `colors`, `spacings`, `typography`, etc., so you can leverage the theme properly in your application.
+As a result, it's very useful to get familiar with the available **theme variables**, such as `colors`, `spaces`, `typography`, etc., so you can leverage the theme properly in your application.

 ![Science Design System Zeroheight Homepage Snapshot](https://user-images.githubusercontent.com/6309723/155802483-366008aa-7380-4a01-b356-ae0ab02f4f3b.png)